 \subsection{Feed Reranking}

-To administer the interventions, we developed a browser extension for Google Chrome and Microsoft Edge that reranks participants' feeds in real time~\cite{piccardi2024reranking}.
-The extension activates when participants access the ``For You'' feed on X. It intercepts the participants' original feed and sends it to a remote backend, which scores and reranks the posts \Appref{sup:platform}.
-This process adds a latency of about three seconds when opening the feed for the first time, which is consistent across all experimental conditions.
-To rerank the original feeds, we first identify political posts~\Appref{sup:political_classifier} and then determine whether those posts are classified as AAPA.
+To administer the interventions, we developed a browser extension for Google Chrome and Microsoft Edge that reranked participants' feeds in real-time~\cite{piccardi2024reranking}.
+The extension activated when participants accessed the ``For you'' feed on X. It intercepted the participants' original feed and sent it to a remote backend, which scored and reranked the posts~\Appref{sup:platform}.
+This process added a latency of about three seconds when opening the feed for the first time, which was consistent across all experimental conditions.
+To rerank the original feeds, we first identified political posts~\Appref{sup:political_classifier}, then classified whether and how much AAPA the political posts contained.